tapangoel1994/tapangoel1994.github.io/_pages/research.md

 <!--- header: --->
 <!--- overlay_image: galaxy2.jpg --->

 I have worked on a variety of problems, in several different biological systems, under the broad umbrella of non-linear dynamics and complex systems.
 As an undergrad, I worked in a theoretical ecology lab, where I used mathematical models to study collective animal movement.
 I then transitioned to working on biomechanics of epithelial tissues using a combination of theory, experiments and confocal imaging during my PhD.
 I am not actively working in this area right now but look forward to getting back into it at some point in the future.
-I have since made the jump back to ecology and evolution and am currently working on theoretical models of ecology and evolution of temperate phages.
+I have since made the jump back to ecology and evolution and am currently working on theoretical models of ecology and evolution of temperate phages.\

+Click on the headers below to know more about specific projects.
 <details>
   <summary><b>Ecology and evolution of temperate phages</b></summary>